salahMahmoudS/EDF_Scheduler_RTOS/__EgFwdworkspace/EGFwdProject2_1/README.md

 ## Project description

-+ this project to modify existing RTOS implementation to create EDF scheduler
++ this project to modify existing freeRTOS implementation to create EDF scheduler

 + this project is submission for Udacity advanced embedded systems as part of EGFWD

 + I have deleted all project files by mistake and now starting all over again

++ 5 main files in project
+	+ Demo: Contains the project files for RTOS project
+	+ License: Contains license detalis of freRTOS
+	+ Source: Contains source code of freeRTOS
+	+ Supporting docs: contains EDF scheduler report, Thesis reference used to implemented EDF scheduler and project requirements
+	+ test: Already created by freeRTOS team

++ Below are free RTOS readME requirements
 ## Directories:

 + The **FreeRTOS/Source** directory contains the FreeRTOS source code, and contains